 Solar energy is good for the environment, consumers and the economy.

-o Solar energy creates local clean energy jobs that can’t be outsourced.
-More than 119,000 people currently work in America’s solar energy industry, most of them in jobs such as installation that are located in close proximity to the places where solar panels are installed.
+- Solar energy creates local clean energy jobs that can’t be outsourced.
+More than 142,000 people currently work in America’s solar energy industry, about half of them in jobs such as installation that are located in close proximity to the places where solar panels are installed.

 Solar energy is on the rise – especially in states that have adopted strong public policies to encourage solar power.

-o 11 of the 12 have strong net metering policies.
-In nearly all of these states, consumers are compensated at the full retail rate for the excess electricity they supply to the grid.
-Net metering ensures that consumers receive reliable and fair compensation for the excess electricity they provide to the grid.
+- 9 have strong net metering policies.
+In nearly all of the leading states, consumers are compensated at the full retail rate for the excess electricity they supply to the grid.

-o 11 of the 12 have renewable electricity standards that set minimum requirements for the share of a utility’s electricity that must come from renewable sources, and 9 of them have solar carve-outs that set specific targets for solar or other forms of clean, distributed electricity.
+- All have renewable electricity standards that set minimum requirements for the share of a utility’s electricity that must come from renewable sources, and 8 of them have solar carve-outs that set specific targets for solar or other forms of clean, distributed electricity.

-o The vast majority of the states allow for creative financing options such as third-party power purchase agreements and property assessed clean energy (PACE) financing.
+- 9 allow for creative financing options such as third-party power purchase agreements, and 8 allow property assessed clean energy (PACE) financing.

 Strong public policies at every level of government can help unlock America’s potential for clean solar energy.
 To achieve America’s full solar potential: